Mobile menu toggle

 As of now, you can only order the M4 Pro Mac mini with 24GB of RAM from Apple’s website.
 However, the delivery times stretch to 10-12 weeks or longer.

-Many users believed the M5 Mac mini and Mac Studio refreshes were just around the corner.
-However, Bloomberg’s Mark Gurman recently reported that Apple will not launch the M5 Max/Ultra Mac Studio until October this year.
+Apple is also struggling to meet demand for the Mac Studio and no referees version it is expected for months.
+Bloomberg’s Mark Gurman recently reported that Apple will not launch the M5 Max/Ultra Mac Studio until October this year.

 If that’s the case, it’s evident that Apple is struggling to secure enough DRAM and NAND to meet increased demand for its desktop Macs.
 With prices for these components rising, it may have discontinued the base M4 Mac mini to protect its margins.